A Sufficient Statistic for Influence in Structured Multiagent Environments: Conclusion, Discussion and Future Work

 Moreover, even in cases where influences are intractable to compute, the concept forms the basis for principled approximations.
-For instance, by being \emph{optimistic} with respect to the influence sources, one is able to compute upper bounds on the optimal value of Dec-POMDPs with hundreds of agents, thus leading to firm guarantees on the quality of heuristic solutions \cite{Oliehoek15IJCAI}.
-Furthermore, there is preliminary evidence, in the context of deep reinforcement learning, that such approximate versions of influence may in some problems improve learning, both in terms of speed as performance \cite{Suau19ALA}.
-As such, a fruitful direction of research is to better understand such approximate characterization of influence.
-This document has provided the foundations for such an exploration.
+For instance, by being \emph{optimistic} with respect to the influence sources, one is able to compute upper bounds on the optimal value of Dec-POMDPs with hundreds of agents, thus leading to firm guarantees on the quality of heuristic solutions \citep{Oliehoek15IJCAI}.
+Furthermore, there is evidence, in the context of deep reinforcement learning, that such approximate versions of influence may in some problems improve learning, both in terms of speed as well as performance \citep{Suau19ALA}.
+As such, a fruitful direction of research is to better understand such approximate characterization of influence~\citep{Congeduti20arxiv}.
+This article has provided the foundations for such an exploration.

-Finally, we note that even though the discussion in this paper was based on the more general case of multiagent systems, there is nothing that stops us from applying IBA in complex systems with just a single agent.
-If this can lead to benefits remains to be demonstrated.
+An important direction of of future research would explore the applications of (approximate) forms of influence.
+For instance, it is possible that these can make a huge impact on human-robot interactions \citep{Shah11HRI,Nikolaidis15HRI}.
+We note that even though the discussion in this paper was based on the more general case of multiagent systems, there is nothing that stops us from applying IBA in complex systems with just a single agent.
+As a case in point, \citet{Suau19ALA} show improvements of learning on a single traffic intersection and on Atari games.